-Valentine’s Day is right around the corner and you might be thinking about dinner reservations and flower arrangements, for your significant other and family, what about the relationship you have with your car?
+Valentine’s Day is right around the corner, and you might be thinking about dinner reservations and flower arrangements, for your significant other and family, what about the relationship you have with your car?
 Don’t you think your car deserves some loving?
-A gift to your car is vehicle maintenance, and your car’s gift back to you, is dependability and performance.
+A gift to your car is vehicle maintenance, and your car’s gift back to you is dependability and performance.
 How would your car respond if you started cheating on your maintenance plan?
 Let’s not find out.

 Follow these tips for your car maintenance:

-Routine oil and filter changes – Boxed chocolate doesn’t last forever, neither does engine oil.
+Routine oil and filter changes – Boxed chocolate don’t last forever, neither does engine oil.
 Outside of the tune up, your oil and filters need to be changed more frequently as engine oil breaks down and turns to sludge.
 Changing the engine oil and filter at its required interval will protect and extend the life of your engine.
 Oil change mileage intervals vary for different car models.
 Typically, conventional oil is 4,000 to 5,000 miles, and synthetic oil is around 6,000 miles to 7,000

-Take care to not upset your other Valentines, and schedule your car care on a day around valentine’s day, not on the actual holiday.
+Take care not to upset your other Valentines, and schedule your car care on a day around Valentine’s day, not on the actual holiday.
 As with all relationships, car care is not just for special occasions and holidays.
 Regular maintenance is the best prevention.
-By following the ongoing maintenance schedule and regularly scheduled services we will minimize wear and tear, and catch little problems before they become big ones.
+By following the ongoing maintenance schedule and regularly scheduled services, we will minimize wear and tear, and catch little problems before they become big ones.